Guide for Witnesses appearing before Assembly Committees

 WHERE DO COMMITTEES MEET?

 20. Most sittings of committees are held in one of the committee rooms at Parliament Buildings, Stormont.
 When coming to Parliament Buildings, witnesses should park in the large car park to the right (east) of the building (please see attached map).
 Access to committee rooms is via the main entrance to Parliament Buildings.
-Before entering Parliament Buildings witnesses are obliged to pass through security, which includes x-ray examination of bags and briefcases, and will need to obtain a visitor’s pass.
+Before entering Parliament Buildings witnesses are obliged to pass through security, which includes x-ray examination of bags and briefcases, and will need to obtain a visitor's pass.
 It is therefore advisable to allow at least ten minutes for access to one of the committee rooms.
 A doorkeeper or a member of the committee staff will escort witnesses from the reception area to the appropriate committee room.
+Briefcases or large bags are not permitted in the committee room.
+Secure storage for any briefcases or large bags is available in the Great Hall, subject to availability.
+Any items left outside the committee room are left entirely at owners' risk.

 21. Parliament Buildings has parking for people with disabilities in the Upper East Car Park.
 If you wish to avail of this parking, inform the committee office and the necessary arrangements will be made for you – contact details can be found at paragraph 37.
 Wheelchair users and those people with mobility difficulties can access the building at the East door.